rozek/node-red-flow-stablecode-completion-alpha-3b-4k/README.md

 [GGML](https://github.com/ggerganov/ggml) is a "Tensor library for machine learning" written in C

 From all of the examples in that project, we only need GPT-NeoX.
-Install it as described in its [README](https://github.com/ggerganov/ggml/tree/master/examples/gpt-neox) file, but skip the conversion step - we will download an already converted model instead:
+Install it as described in its [README](https://github.com/ggerganov/ggml/tree/master/examples/gpt-neox) file, but skip the conversion step - we will later download an already converted model instead:

 ```
 git clone https://github.com/ggerganov/ggml